-In conclusion, we demonstrate here that honokiol inhibits lung SCC development in vivo, induces apoptosis in both established human lung SCC cell lines and in NTCU-induced mouse lung SCC model, indicating the potential to be used in lung SCC prevention.
+In conclusion, we demonstrate here that honokiol inhibits lung SCC development in vivo, induces apoptosis in both established human lung SCC cell lines as well as in NTCU-induced mouse lung SCC model, indicating the potential to be used in lung SCC prevention.
 We provide evidence which suggests that honokiol-induced apoptosis occurs through a mitochondrial damage-dependent pathway.
-It is likely that the inhibited electron transport chain and resultant changes in mitochondrial redox status quo play an important role in the efficacy of honokiol on carcinogenesis.
-Further mechanistic study of the relationship between changes in mitochondrial redox status and permeability transition pore induced by honokiol is essential to provide supporting information.
+It is likely that the inhibited ETC (electron transport chain), and resultant increased ROS generation play an important role in the efficacy of honokiol on carcinogenesis.
+Further mechanistic study of the relationship between mitochondrial ROS generation and permeability transition pore (MPT) induced by honokiol is essential to provide supporting information.